-Value is determined by reviewing the Vessel Property Statement, current market data, confirmed sales of similar vessels, and value guides such as NADA.
+Value is determined by reviewing the Vessel Property Statement and price guides such as NADA by JD Power.

 Show All Answers